 - Medical equipment

-- Drug treatments
+- Specialty drug treatments

-To get pre-authorization:
+To get prior authorization

 - Call your insurance company before you receive your health care services or prescription.